nt0xa/sonar/docs/docs/intro.md

 - Configurable DNS responses with the ability to return multiple records for a name or set up DNS rebinding.
 - Configurable HTTP responses: static or dynamic using Go template language.
 - Automatic TLS certificates with Let's Encrypt.
+- Support for multiple users.
+Currently there are only two roles: admin and regular user.
 - REST API.